Trade spawned the move to all night clubbing in the…

 It’s hard to process that the woman is a pensioner.
 ‘I’m not 60, I’m 70,’ she growls at one point.
 ‘Just don’t cut me open when I die.’
 There’s no denying that Grace is sexier than most women half her age.
 Her raw sensuality stems from a terrifying confidence and effortless style.

-When Madonna forces her muscled pubis in our faces, we say, ‘please, stop it!’
-However, Grace Jones could stand naked on stage and look like a work of art.
+When Madonna thrusts a muscled pubis in our faces, many aren’t overly keen.
+However, our Grace Jones could stand naked on stage and look like a work of art.
+Nobody can deny the allure and intrigue.
 At the Roundhouse, she worked a basque, footless fishnets, spike heels and not much else, save for the hats.
 Every song delivered a different hat, though she, quite rightly, referred to them as ‘crowns’.

 She performed most of Hurricane and in a live context, those dub basslines work a treat.
 Add to that, the fact that she has a stage presence which is astounding and it’s hard to imagine her singing anything that wouldn’t entertain.